 PSCs, Options and Government Commitment (collectively, “Commitment”) must provide for an initial term lasting at least until December 31st of the LIHTC reservation year (Initial Term).
 This Initial Term must not be conditioned upon any extensions requiring seller consent, additional payments, financing approval, LIHTC award or other such requirements.
 The Commitment must not require any additional actions on behalf of the Applicant/Co-Applicants during the Initial Term which could allow the seller, option holder, or governmental agency to terminate if the action is not fulfilled.
 The application must include evidence of having paid any required escrow.

 Applicants utilizing land from the Bureau of Land Management or land governed by Tribal Governments may submit documents evidencing substantially similar or equivalent site control.

+6.9 Project Readiness

+Projects must adhere to NAC 319.981 which requires that projects must financially close within 270 days after the date the Division provides written notification to the applicant of the reservation.
+In order to demonstrate project readiness, all funding sources must be secured prior to the award of LIHTCs.
+This will be represented in the application with supporting award letters and/or proof of application to a program with award dates prior to the award of the tax credits.
+As noted above, upon approval at Board of Finance, the inducement of bonds will expire in 180 days with one extension request permitted for extenuating circumstances of up to 90 days.

-6.9 Zoning and Phase I Environmental Study for Project
+6.10 Zoning and Phase I Environmental Study for Project